Skip to main content

 Vitamin E contributes to the protection of cells from oxidative stress.

-A source of vitamin E contains at least 15% of the significant amount 12 mg vitamin E per day.
+A vitamin E source contains at least 15% of the significant amount 12 mg vitamin E per day.

 Vitamin K